brainworkup/bwu/inst/rmarkdown/templates/neuropsych_report_adult/skeleton/3_sirf.md

 1. Rec 3

-## Recommendations for Home
+## Recommendations for Home/Family

 1. _Mindfulness_ is a technique in which (ref:first-name) can learn to ignore distracting thoughts and concentrate on the task at hand.
 People of all ages can benefit from mindfulness training, which can help them to develop cognitive control.

 1. Social activities are strongly encouraged to foster positive socialization experiences.

 ## Recommendations for Follow-Up Evaluation